Sadness vs. Depression: What's the Difference?

 When you live with a mental illness you understand depression.
 You know how much depression hurts, the damage it can cause, and the fear that results from it.
 But it can be hard to distinguish a state of sadness from that of depression.
-And it be scary not knowing if you may be relapsing or, with any luck, just feeling plain sad.
+And it be scary not knowing if you may be experiencing a depression relapse or, with any luck, just feeling plain sad.

-Sadness may be a simple emotion, perhaps, but not when you live with mental illness.
-Not when you fear your life, the road to recovery you have walked, will fall apart.
-It’s a feeling of powerlessness, to say the least.
+Sadness may be a simple emotion, perhaps, but not when you live with depression.
+Not when every tear that falls makes you fear that the road to recovery you carefully walk will crumble at your feet.
+Depression a feeling of powerlessness, to say the least.

 Sadness is different.
-It is often related to circumstance.
+Sadness is often related to circumstance.
 For example, the end of a relationship, stress at work or home, and even things we cannot define.
-Sadness is human and sadness still hurts–but not, I timidly argue, like depression.
+Sadness is human and sadness still hurts--but, I timidly argue, sadness does not hurt like depression.

 First, let's refer to Wikipedia in a vague attempt to define sadness.

-This is better than I thought it would be, though I associate the word “severe” more so with depression, I certainly cannot minimize sadness.
-I cannot define it just for myself; each of us experiences emotion differently.
+This is better than I thought it would be, though I associate the phrase severe depression to less aptly define sadness, more so to define depression.
+I certainly cannot minimize sadness.
+I cannot define it just for myself; each of us experiences sadness differently.

 That being said, I think the key phrase here is: "Sadness can be viewed as a temporary lowering of mood, whereas depression is more chronic."

 Alright, how is depression different?